rebecavalverde/help-docs/docs/en/editor/timeSignature.md

 ## Add a new time signature

 You can add a new time signature by going to the **"Measure" toolbar**, clicking on the **Time Signature tool and choosing the new one**.
-If there is no selection, the new time signature will be applied until the next time or the end of the score.
-If you only want to change the time on multiple measures, select the measure before choosing the new time signature.
+If there is no range selection, the new time signature will be applied until the next time or the end of the score.
+If you only want to change the time on specific measures, make a range selection of the measures before choosing the new time signature.

 To set a time signature that is not listed in the suggestions, click on **Customize**.
 Suggestions include the most used time signatures and the one you recently used.